[ Introduction | Facts | Architecture | Details ]

 I started to develop SymbOS in November 2000.
 In Januar 2001 I stopped it.
 But after the great "Klassentreffen"-party (June 2001) in Erlangen/Germany I continued the development of SymbOS with much new motivation.
 After finishing most parts of the desktop-routines I stopped, as I wasn't sure, if the memory system of the CPC really can handle such an operating system.
 Also it crashed sometimes without any reasons.
 In September 2004 I liked to continue.
 So I decided to work again on it.
 I found out, that the memory system will be manageable, and the reason for the crashes was a bug in an old emulator version, which is fixed now.

-Indeed, it just works!
-Even on a lot of platforms
+It just works - even on a lot of platforms

 Already during 2005 Trebmint, a legendary CPC game developer and the Author of SymStudio, convinced me to think about porting SymbOS to other Z80 based 8bit platforms.
 The best candidate was the MSX2.
 So after releasing SymbOS CPC 1.0 in May 2006 I started to work on the MSX port and was surprised about this powerful hardware and about the fact, that it can be quite easy to develop software, which runs on both machines.
 Later at the end of July 2007 I started the Amstrad PCW port, which has been realized much faster because of the more simple hardware and the fact, that a lot of preparation work for porting has already be done for the MSX.
 After a break of several years I returned to SymbOS development, and end of 2014 the port for the Enterprise 64/128 machines has been finished.
-The Amstrad NC100/200 port followed later in mid-2023, and the SymbOS virtual machine and ZX Spectum Next ports are currently in development.
-It means, that SymbOS is running or will run on seven different platforms!
+Later the SymbOS virtual machine has been created by Insane, and a port for this crazy system has been started in early 2023, which runs SymbOS bare-metal like on a Raspberry PI thanks to InsaneOS, but also directly on Windows and Linux machines.
+It was followed by the Amstrad NC100/200 port in mid-2023.
+From Xmass 2023 until February 2024 the ZX Spectum Next port had been finished.
+After completing the SVM port in 2024 SymbOS is now running on seven different platforms and supports screen resolutions of up to 3840x1600 pixels!

 Trebmint continued developing SymStudio, later renamed into Unify, today rewritten and renamed into Quigs, a very comfortable IDE for developing SymbOS applications with an ultrafast compiler.
 Thanks to this EdoZ joined the SymbOS crew end of 2012 and started to develop countless amounts of applications and games for SymbOS.